aaolaveh/TDA_suspense/README.md

 ## Dataset

 - Please note given the sharing-restrictions, the large size of some files and the limitation capacity in the repository do not allow us uploading the full data here.
-You can obtain the original data from the CamCan Consortium, request the extracted data from Prof <a href="https://github.com/rschmaelzle"> Schmaelzle</a> or Prof. <a href="https://github.com/claregrall"> Grall </a> or me and I can share extracted data too.
+You can obtain the original data from the CamCan Consortium, request the extracted data from Prof. <a href="https://github.com/rschmaelzle"> Schmaelzle</a> or Prof. <a href="https://github.com/claregrall"> Grall </a> or me and I can share extracted data too.
 - The results from most of the computations are in the /Data folder (except the metioned data)
 - Some files in the folder are taken from the [NITRC place of the Shen parcellation](https://www.nitrc.org/frs/?group_id=51), [the BioImage Suite Web](https://github.com/bioimagesuiteweb/bisweb) and the [Analysis for Schmälzle & Grall](https://github.com/nomcomm/CamCanSuspenseISC_JMP).
 Please give the corresponding credit.